This 7-day drive itinerary of California’s Pacific coast from San Francisco to LA provides loads of tips for where to stay and what to do.

-This little gem landed in my inbox this week, a 7-day drive itinerary of California’s central coast from San Francisco to LA.
-I did a five day trip a few years ago in the other direction and stopped at some different places, so check this post out too for more ideas for your PCH drive.
+I did a five day trip in the other direction and stopped at some different places, so check this post out too for a more detailed PCH drive itinerary.

 But driving the Pacific Coast highway wasn’t hard and really good fun as we wended between the coastal road and further inland through scrub fire country.